RobyRoshna/weba11y-wcag-examples/README.md

 The examples are primarily written in **HTML with some CSS/JS** because:
 - HTML is the **foundation** of the web and most accessibility issues stem from markup and structure.
-- It allows clear demonstration of semantics, focus management, ARIA usage, and form labeling—core to many WCAG criteria.
+- It allows clear demonstration of semantics, focus management, ARIA usage, and form labeling.
 - These examples are **framework-agnostic** and easy to understand, copy, and test with assistive technologies.

 ---